LiteObject/chrome-lan-share/README.md

 ## How to install (developer mode)
 1. Save the project folder (contains `manifest.json`, `popup.html`, `popup.js`, `styles.css`).
 2. In Chrome, go to `chrome://extensions/` → enable **Developer mode** → **Load unpacked** → select the folder.
-3. Click the extension icon to open the popup on two (or more) machines on your LAN.
+3. Click the extension icon to open the side panel on two (or more) machines on your LAN.
+The panel stays active while it remains visible.

 ## Quick usage